heholek/copyparty/README.md

 * only trigger on new unique files, not dupes

 note that it will occupy the parsing threads, so fork anything expensive (or set `kn` to have copyparty fork it for you) -- otoh if you want to intentionally queue/singlethread you can combine it with `--mtag-mt 1`

+for reference, if you were to do this using event hooks instead, it would be like this: `-e2d --xau notify-send,hello,--`

 ## handlers